JakeJing/Medium/README.md

-# Medium
+# Medium Scripts

-This repos. is used to save all the related scripts for my Medium blog.
+This repos. is used to save all scripts for my Medium blogs.